HZ-HBO-ICT/appointments/INSTALLATION.md

 1. Clone or download this repository to your computer
 2. Open a terminal in the project directory.
 3. Install the dependencies by running `npm install`.
-4. Compile the project by running `npm run build`.
-If you want to run the build script everytime you make changes automatically, you can use `npm run watch`.
-5. Run the application.
-You cannot just open the `index.html` file (see the following section).
-If everything worked properly, you should see "Hello World" printed to the document.

 ## Recommended VS Code Extension
  - To use the provided `.editorconfig` file, install the [EditorConfig](https://editorconfig.org/#download) plugin.